Usk: Demographics

+6.8% of the population are recorded as being able to speak Welsh.

 Administration

 The town is administered by Monmouthshire County Council and a town council.
 The Usk electoral ward, coterminous with the community, is represented by one county councillor.

 Notable people

 The town was the birthplace of the priest and chronicler Adam of Usk, around 1352.
 In 1679 Usk was the site of the martyrdom of Jesuit father David Lewis, who was hanged for his alleged part in the fictitious Popish Plot conspiracy of Titus Oates.

-In 1823 Llanbadoc, just across the river from Usk, was the birthplace of Alfred Russel Wallace, notable proponent of the theory of evolution.
+In 1823 Llanbadoc, just across the river from Usk, was the birthplace of Alfred Russel Wallace, a notable proponent of the theory of evolution.
+In November 2021 Bill Bailey, a fervent admirer, unveiled a bust of Wallace, sculpted by Felicity Crawley, in Twyn Square.